FZambia/dirsync/README.md

 * Possibility to set custom block size
 * Instant synchronization start by watching file system events inside directory
 * Synchronization deduping if currently in process of synchronization
+* Works on Unix only at moment

+### How it works

+First you need to start server and provide a directory to sync to.
+Then start a client part and provide a directory to sync changes from.

+As soon as client started it synchronizes its directory content with server.
+First directory structure is synchronized, missing files and directories get created, unnecessary get removed inside server side folder.
+Then client starts synchronization of each individual file.
+It requests file information from server.
+Server replies with SHA-256 file checksum and a list of rolling checksums (weak adler32 and strong SHA-256 for each file block).
+The size of each file block can be configured (default is 4kb).
+Client receives file information.
+If local file checksum matches server side version checksum then nothing will be sent to sync file state – we consider files are the same.
+If checksums differ then rsync-like algorithm to search for blocks that already exist in server file version will be used.
+Thus only references to existing blocks and changed parts of file will be sent over network.
+For newly created files we just stream contents to server without attempt to utilize rsync algorithm.
+Client process monitors directory for changes (using `fsnotify` library, recursively) and triggers directory synchronization process again if needed.

 ### Quick start